 INSERT INTO t (varchar10_col) VALUES ('This string is way too long');

--- The string is longer than 10 characters, so the statement fails and an error is returned.
+-- The string length exceeds the VARCHAR(10) definition, and an error is returned.

-Reason: DML operations directly modify persistent data.
+Principle: DML operations directly modify persistent data.
 Strict mode ensures data accuracy and consistency.
-Allowing risky type conversions could lead to data corruption or violate business logic, so OceanBase Database chooses to fail and roll back upon encountering dangerous conversions.
+Allowing incorrect type conversions can lead to data corruption or violations of business logic, so OceanBase Database chooses to fail and roll back when risky conversions occur.

 SELECT statements

-When sql_mode contains strict mode, SELECT statements are more lenient when encountering data type conversion failures compared to DML statements.
+When sql_mode is set to strict mode, SELECT statements are more lenient in handling data type conversion failures compared to DML statements.

-- The statement does not fail and continues execution due to type conversion failures.
+- The statement execution does not fail due to type conversion failures.

 - Failed conversion values are treated as